What is Time Management? The ultimate free guide to how you spend your time

 One detail people often forget when talking about time management is that time management is not just about time.

-It’s about learning how to manage your energy, focus, and priorities, whether at work or home.
+You can have the best tips to save time, but if you don’t know how to manage your energy, focus, and priorities, whether at work or home, you’re done.

 So it’s important to have a plan for how you’re going to spend your time.
 This plan should include: